 In the United States the preferred term for a lawyer is Attorney, and in the United Kingdom, the most common search term was solicitors.

 In Australia, a solicitor is a legal practitioner who holds a legally-defined qualification and admitted to a supreme court of one of the countries seven jurisdictions.
 They undertake the general aspects of giving legal advice and conducting legal proceedings mostly out of court.

 Solicitors can represent businesses and individuals work on the defending or prosecuting side.
+They can: